U.S. DEPARTMENT OF STATE

 PROJECT PERFORMANCE PERIOD

-The budget for single project proposals for the Democracy Commission Small Grants Program should not exceed USD 50,000 and program activities should take place between April/May 2019 and April/May 2020.
+The budget for single project proposals for the Democracy Commission Small Grants Program should not exceed USD 50,000 and program activities are envisioned to take place between May/June 2020 and April/May 2021.
+Please note that the precise timeframe in which grant money will be received cannot be guaranteed.
+Grantees should design projects that can be implemented if money is received after May/June 2020.

 C1.
-Who can apply: Non-profit organizations (including think tanks, civil societies and NGOs), educational institutions and independent media that are based and legally registered in Bosnia and Herzegovina are eligible to apply.
+Who can apply: Non-government, non-profit organizations (including think tanks, civil society organizations), educational institutions and independent media that are based and legally registered in Bosnia and Herzegovina are eligible to apply.
 American or other donor country organizations and individuals are not eligible for grants under this program.
 Grants are generally awarded only to organizations.

 C2.
-Other eligibility requirements: All organizations must have DUNS unique entity identifier and a valid registration on SAM.gov before their projects proposals can be considered for funding.
+Other eligibility requirements: All organizations must have DUNS unique entity identifier and a valid registration on SAM.gov before their projects proposals can be funded.
+Registration is not required to apply, but the organization must obtain a DUNS number and SAM registration in order to receive funding.
 Please see Section E for information on how to obtain these registrations.

 C3.
 Proposals from prior grantees: Organizations may only submit one proposal per program.
 Organizations that have received a grant from the Democracy Commission Small Grants Program in a previous cycle and have not completed their projects are not eligible to apply for another Democracy Commission Small grant until they have submitted their final reports, but may still apply for grants from the Women’s Empowerment Small Grants Program or the Interethnic Reconciliation and Youth Small Grants Program.